GetStream/pusher-chatkit-migration/README.md

 You'll want to make sure your chat solution works.
 We've seen customers integrate in as little as 2 days.
 Though the complexity of this integration really depends on how many platforms you're supporting and how complicated your chat is.

+# Differences between Stream & Pusher

+Stream supports all the features you're used to from Pusher.
+The biggest engineering/conceptual differences are:

+* Pusher has the concept of private and public rooms.
+Stream has channels.
+There are 5 built-in types of channels.
+The "messaging" channel type is similar to the private room.
+The "livestream" channel type is similar to the public room.
+You can also create your own channel types.
+The channel types allow you to configure permissions (IE you need to be a member of a channel in order to post messages).
+The channel type also allows you to enable/disable features such as typing indicators etc. [Channel Type Docs](https://getstream.io/chat/docs/channel_features/?language=js)
+* Authorization/Tokens.
+Stream uses token based authentication.
+When the user registers or logins your backend will generate a token.
+This token gives the client side integration access to the chat for that user.
+Pusher uses a authorization URL based approach.
+[Token Generation](https://getstream.io/chat/docs/init_and_users/?language=js&q=token#tokens)

+# Product Differences

+* API uptime, Stream's API has near 100% uptime.
+On enterprise plans we offer a 99.999% uptime SLA
+* Stream powers chat and feeds for over 500 million end users.
+We believe in building products to last and you can feel confident relying on our APIs